 Over the past 12 months, the following significant reforms have been made to Spanish law on direct taxation of individuals:

-- On 3 December 2016, Royal Decree-Law 3/2016, of 2 December 2016, adopting tax-related measures aimed at consolidating public finances and other urgent measures on social matters, was published in the Official State Gazette.
+On 26 October 2017, Law 6/2017, of 24 October 2017, for urgent measures on self-employment, was published in the Official State Gazette.
 The main measures contained in this law that affect the taxation of individuals are the following:

-- Wealth tax is maintained in 2017, extending for another year the temporal scope of application of a measure that was intended to be exceptional.
+- Wealth tax is maintained in 2018, extending for another year the temporal scope of application of a measure that was intended to be exceptional.
 The above applies without prejudice to the legislative competence that the Autonomous Communities may exercise with respect to such tax.